chiroptical/snail/README.md

 (1 a)
 ```

-## Snail shell "language"
+## Snail "language"

-In snail shell, we only parse valid lexemes, text literals, and s-expressions.
+In snail, we only parse valid lexemes, text literals, and s-expressions.
+The
-The valid lexemes are approximately from R5RS Scheme but this may change in the
+valid lexemes are approximately from R5RS Scheme but this may change in the
 future.
 We also use Haskell's line and block comments.
 Here is a valid snail
-shell program,
+program,

 ```
 -- Prints `hello "world"` to the console